-Vegetation can be protected by development assessment conditions.
+Vegetation can be protected by conditions of a development approval.
 For example, for some subdivisions to be approved certain trees or areas of vegetation must be retained.

 On some properties a specific area is designated for house construction to maximise the amount of vegetation left on the property.
 These conditions belong to the land regardless of whether the property changes ownership.

-To work on vegetation protected by development assessment conditions, other than the listed exemptions, you must apply for a permit to work on protected vegetation.
+To work on vegetation protected by development approval conditions, you must obtain written approval from the Development Services Branch by email.
+You may also be required to amend the development permit and obtain a separate permit to work on protected vegetation.

 A covenant is:

-- a type of contract which can set restrictions on a piece of land
+- a type of legal agreement which can set restrictions on a piece of land

 The restrictions imposed by a covenant exist regardless of the property owner.